tongwu2020/phattacks/README.md

 ## Defense against Occlusion Attacks (DOA) & Results

-We apply the adversarial training approach for ROA to fine tune the clean model.
+We apply the adversarial training approach for ROA to fine tune the clean model, achieving significant improvement compared to conventional robust classifers.